mbakhoff/class-generator/readme.md

 ### Compiling the application

+For the first part we'll be using a small sample application called StorageApp.
+StorageApp uses an external library called *google gson* which can convert objects into strings and back.
+The StorageApp creates an object, converts it into a string and back and prints out the results.
+We will try to compile and run it on the command line.

 1. download *storage.zip* from the root of this repository.
 2. unzip *storage.zip*.
 3. open the command line and navigate to the unpacked *storage* directory. you don't need to leave that directory for the rest of this chapter.
 4. check that the source files are in *src* and the gson jar is in *lib*. read the source code.
-5. create a directory named *build*.
+5. create a directory named *build*. this is where we want the compiler to put the compiled class files. by default the compiler will put the class files next to the source, but packaging the application is easier when the class files are in a separate directory.
 6. run *javac -help* on the command line.
 7. use *javac* to compile the code in *src*.

-   set the necessary flags to generate all debugging info, specify *utf-8* for source file encoding and set the output directory to *build*. note that you should pass all source files to *javac* in one go, not compile them one-by-one.
+   set the necessary options to generate all debugging info, specify *utf-8* for source file encoding and place generated class files in *build*. note that you should pass all source files to *javac* in one go, not compile them one-by-one.

    the source code references classes from package *com.google.gson*.